kusumay99/ayrene_API_doc/README.md

 ### 4. `GET /https://api.ayrene.com/api/auth/me` - My-profile

 Description: Get our profile details by giving Access token.
+After getting access Token from login end point we need to give this acces token at the header in the authorization section after selection Bearer token.
+Let's coming to body section email Id and password is the mandatory feilds.
+After sending request from postman we will get success response.

 Request body
 #### 🔸 Headers